 Experienced Greek language teachers make our program thrive!

-Please return the completed registration form to the church office.
+Please return the completed registration form and payment form to the church office.

 The Greek School is devoted to developing literacy and fluency in the Greek Language and to cultivating knowledge and understanding of Greek cultures and traditions.

 We educate children in the Greek language (conversational and written), Greek history, geography, culture, and religion.
 Students are provided venues to show their achievements through events on campus at the church, and off campus where they dance and present their poems.

 Remember, we are all working together for “our most precious gifts”...our children!

 The PTA’s role is to enhance and support the Greek School’s mission through volunteering and fundraising events.

 To enable the Greek School to begin operations on solid footing, we are collecting $30.00 per family which are the PTA dues for the 2019/2020 school year.
 We only have two General Assembly meetings the entire year.
 One for elections and the other one is general meeting.
 In order to have the right to vote, you must be an active PTA member.